About

 Own the outcome

 Finished work is not the same as valuable work.
 I care less about whether something shipped than whether it moved the needle.
-I am willing to cross organisational boundaries or ruffle feathers when needed, though I aim to do so with empathy.
-Although I can't (and shouldn't) personally do everything, I do not believe in "not my problem".
+I stay accountable for the result, even when the work crosses roles or boundaries.
+I am willing to ruffle feathers when needed, though I aim to do so with empathy.
+I do not believe in "not my problem".

 Lead with curiosity

 Curiosity starts with refusing easy assumptions.
-It means asking deeper questions, getting closer to customers and coworkers, and caring enough to understand others' perspectives.
+I seek to understand customers, coworkers, problems, and people before deciding what is true.
+That means asking deeper questions, getting closer to others' perspectives, and not mistaking my first interpretation for reality.
 Instead of declaring that something is impossible, I try to understand the conditions that would make it possible.

 Automate the pain